-Throat cancer (oropharyngeal) is the presence of cancer cells or tumor(s) in the throat.
-The throat is made of a number of structures, and throat cancer represents all of these cancers, including cancer of
+Throat cancer is also called oropharyngeal cancer.
+It's when cancer cells or tumor(s) form in the throat.
+The throat is made of a number of structures.
+Throat cancer represents cancers of the:

 - Epiglottis - flap in the throat that blocks the airways when you swallow food or drink